 What intrigued me most about this company is that five of their sales centers are run out of state prisons (four at Perryville Correctional in Arizona and one at Rockville Correctional in Indiana).
 Through Televerde’s unique business model, female prison inmates are executing sophisticated demand generation activities for clients that are at the leading edge of technology.

 Televerde has led me on a worldwide journey that took me to both Perryville and Rockville.
 I witnessed firsthand how our business model is empowering incarcerated women and helping them rebuild their lives.
-Since 1995, Televerde has successfully transformed the lives of 3,000 incarcerated women in Arizona and Indiana with a reduced recidivism rate of 6.1 percent.
+Since 1995, Televerde has successfully transformed the lives of 3,000 incarcerated women in Arizona and Indiana with a reduced recidivism rate of less than 10 percent.
 This type of success is only made possible by a culture of caring, where everyone is accepted regardless of their background.

 When I arrived at our Glasgow campus in Scotland, I was tasked with opening the European office from the ground up and spent two years organizing, training and developing world-class teams that align with our company culture.
 To build a culture of caring is to understand the challenges that others deal with and what they care about in order to build stronger business and personal relationships across the globe.
 Frequent communication is key.
 We should always assume positive intent and show others they are valued and appreciated.
 Connecting with employees and showing genuine appreciation are the keys to building lasting and loyal teams.